eSuminski/220221PwA/Training-Expectations.md

         - good lighting
 - don't smoke, vape, or drink alcoholic beverages on camera
 - be mindful of what you are eating or drinking on camera
+- use the raise hand Zoom feature if you have questions
+    - keep your questions on topic
 # Behavior Expectations
 - Be respectful to everyone
 - If you disagree with someone else do so without personally attacking the other person